StarFleetCPTN/GoMFT/README.md

 2. If 2FA is enabled:
    - Enter the 6-digit code from your authenticator app
    - Alternatively, use a backup code if you can't access your authenticator

+#### Security Considerations
+- The TOTP secrets are encrypted using AES-256-GCM
+- You must set the `TOTP_ENCRYPTION_KEY` environment variable in production
+- This key should be 32 bytes (characters) long and kept confidential
+- Changing this key after users have set up 2FA will invalidate their existing 2FA configurations
+- For high-security deployments, store this key in a secure vault and inject it at runtime

 ### Transfer Configuration Options